Isopolito/Ganchos/README.md

 __For PR's:__
  1. Turn on the pre-push git script for running unit tests before pushing commits.
 This can be done by running `scripts/install-hooks.sh`
  2. After making changes, the [test_plugins](test_plugins/README.md) can be used as a semi-automated version of integration tests.
 The README in that directory explains how to use it.
- 3. In general, backticks are used for strings.
+ 3. In general, back ticks are used for strings.
 Single quotes for imports, no semi-colon after import statements.